mikearnos/mikearnos.github.io/sram.md

 ---

+## Skip sanity check
 I think programmers want to touch SRAM as little as possible.
 SRAM always (as I've seen) has a checksum somewhere in the data, to verify that the data is not corrupt.
 A dying battery could corrupt the values and make it so you've defeated **65,535** teams or something like that.
 So we saw the code that copies from SRAM into internal ram once, and from there no more SRAM access.
 Because from there on, the game reads the saved player data from internal ram ```$7E:2378``` and not the cart anymore.
 When the game wants to save to SRAM, it does the checksum routine on the data at ```$7E:2378``` onwards, then uploads all the data to ```SRAM $70:0000```.
-So it reads and writes sram only in a few situations and all in one go.
+So it reads and writes SRAM only in a few situations and all in one go.

 I did find this, it ignores the two(?) checksums.